 In my spare time, I enjoy coaching basketball (I am the head coach of a 9th grade basketball team during the winter months), playing sports (basketball, golf, tennis, etc.), and, of course, learning more about the wonderful world of science!

-Central Michigan University - BS, Integrated Science
+Undergraduate Degree: Central Michigan University - Bachelor of Science, Integrated Science

 What might you do in a typical first session with a student?

 In a first session, time must be spent getting acquainted with a student.
 It's important that I learn about a student's aspirations, strong/weak subjects, and likes/dislikes so I can fit lessons to the individual.

 How can you help a student become an independent learner?

 I can teach a student to become an independent learner in two ways.
 First, I can help them become better seekers of information.
 A simple web search can yield almost any information with the right direction.
 Second, I can help students break a big problem into a smaller problem.
 A systematic approach can allow a student to guide themselves to the answers that they seek.